Rash on Baby’s Face – Types, Causes, and Treatment

 Babies tend to have extremely soft and smooth skin; which is why, the moment a rash appears on their skin, parents start panicking.
 If your baby has a rash, it can be troublesome for him.
-He may start crying and fidget since he can’t express why he is feeling uncomfortable.
-If your little one has a rash on his face and is crying continuously, as a parent, you should try to help him and understand the different types of rashes so as to know when to seek a professional.
+He may start crying and fidgeting since he can’t express why he is feeling uncomfortable.
+If your little one has a rash on his face and is crying continuously, as a parent, you should try to help him understand the different types of rashes so as to know when to seek a professional.
 Usually, rashes on a baby’s face are harmless and clear up on their own.
 However, sometimes a rash on a baby’s face could indicate a serious condition.
 Read on to understand the different types of rashes and how to treat them.

 Causes of Rashes on Baby’s Face

 As a baby’s skin is sensitive, it is susceptible to rashes or irritation.
 Here are some of the common causes of rashes on a baby’s face.